Jalawla: Modern history

+By 1977, the population was 19,268; in 1987, it was 26,666.
+In 1997, it was 30,273.
+In each of these decades, Jalawla's growth exceeded both regional and national growth rates.
+During the Iran-Iraq War, Jalawla received an influx of refugees from border settlements such as Khanaqin.
+During the 1990s, the town had a decreased growth rate both due to international sanctions against Iraq and due to increased economic growth in Iraqi Kurdistan, which caused a relative economic disparity that led many residents to migrate from Jalawla to Iraqi Kurdistan.
+Another change was that the old road was submerged when Lake Hamrin was created and the new road was built around the lake to the south, creating a more direct route to Khanaqin and removing some of Jalawla's transport significance.

 Jalawla has been the center town of Jalawla District since its creation with a Republican decree in 1958.
 Prior to the decree, Jalawla was part of Saadiya District.
-Before the launch of the Ba'athist Arabization campaigns in North Iraq in the 1960s, the town had a Kurdish majority.
+Before the launch of the Ba'athist Arabization campaigns in northern Iraq in the 1960s, the town had a Kurdish majority.
 In the 1970s, Iraq deported a large portion of the Kurdish population of the town after having denaturalized them as Arabs were encouraged to settle instead, to intensify the Arabization of the town.
 Of the 28,822 people enumerated in the 1977 census, 77% were Arab, 19.8% were Kurdish and Turkmens constituted 2.5% of the population.
 In the 1987 census, the Arab population increased to 85.2%, while the Kurdish population decreased to 12.9% and the Turkmen to 1.7%.
 In the 1997 census, the Arab population stood at 83.7%, the Kurdish at 14.3% and the Turkmen at 1.9%.

 Kurdish rebels (Peshmerga) captured the town on 12 March 1991 during the uprisings.
-The town later experienced assaults from the Iraqi-backed People's Mujahedin of Iran which had taken part in the repression of the nationwide uprisings.
+The People's Mujahedin of Iran are known to have supported the 1991 Kurdish uprising.
 After the fall of Saddam Hussein in 2003, Kurdistan Region pressured Arab settlers in Khanaqin to settle in Jalawla which increased the Arab population further.
 Moreover, many Kurds returned to the town but left again due to the lack of security.
 Concurrently, the Arab al-Shuraifi tribe, which had settled in the area in the 1970s, was expelled from both Jalawla and Khanaqin after direct order from Kurdish politician Jalal Talabani.